stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Backup DaemonSet

-Now, we are going to use the same template to backup a DaemonSet.
+Now, we are going to use the same blueprint to backup a DaemonSet.
 We are going to mount a ConfigMap in `/etc/config` directory.
 Then, we are going to backup this directory using automatic backup.

 **Create DaemonSet:**